Register right. Launch strong.

 • Update directors/changes with ROC - within 30 days

-Yes.
-However, check your employment contract for non-compete clauses or conflict of interest restrictions.
+Yes, a salaried person can register a company.
+However, check your employment contract for any non-compete clauses, restrictions on outside business activities, or conflict of interest clauses.
 Some employers prohibit side businesses.
-Disclose to your employer to avoid legal conflicts.
+Disclose the business to your employer to avoid legal conflicts.
+Ensure compliance with both employment and company laws.

 Yes.
-Partnership → LLP → Private Limited conversions are possible.
-Conversion typically costs ₹15,000–40,000 and takes 3–4 weeks.
-Consult a CA to minimize tax impact.
+You can convert a Partnership into an LLP or Private Limited Company, or an LLP into a Private Limited Company.
+The process involves legal procedures, filing with ROC, transferring assets, and settling liabilities.
+Conversion typically costs ₹15,000-40,000 and takes 3-4 weeks.
+Consult a CA for the best approach to minimize tax impact.

-Yes.
-All activities must be mentioned in the MOA or added through an amendment.
-Financial statements should separately detail revenue from each business line.
+Yes, you can run multiple business activities under one company.
+However, all activities must be mentioned in the Memorandum of Association (MOA) or added later through an MOA amendment.
+The company's financial statements should separately detail revenue from each business line for clarity and tax compliance.

-• Private Limited: Annual return to ROC, audited financial statements, income tax return, GST return, board meetings (quarterly)
+• Private Limited: Annual return to ROC, audited financial statements, income tax return, GST return (if applicable), board meetings (at least quarterly)

 • OPC: Same as Private Limited

-• Partnership: Income tax return, GST return, audit mandatory if turnover > ₹1 crore
+• Partnership: Income tax return, GST return (if applicable), audit mandatory if turnover > 1 crore

-A DSC is a digital identity for signing documents electronically for MCA filings.
-Mandatory for all directors in Pvt Ltd/OPC and designated partners in LLP.
-Validity 2–3 years, costs ₹1,500–3,000.
-Obtain from CAs like TCS, Ncode, eMudhra.
+A DSC is a digital identity used to sign documents electronically for online filing with MCA and other government portals.
+It's mandatory for all directors in Pvt Ltd/OPC and designated partners in LLP during incorporation and for filing annual returns.
+DSC validity is 2-3 years and costs around ₹1,500-3,000.
+Obtain from licensed Certification Authorities (CAs) like TCS, Ncode, eMudhra.

-Yes, there are no legal restrictions on family relations serving as directors.
+Yes, husband and wife can be the only two directors of a Private Limited Company.
+There are no legal restrictions on family relations serving as directors.
+The only requirement is that they meet director qualification criteria and comply with filing requirements.
 However, family-only boards may face scrutiny from investors or banks for governance issues.

-• Director: Manages day-to-day operations, makes business decisions, has legal responsibilities
+• Director: Manages the company day-to-day, makes business decisions, signs important documents, runs operations, has legal responsibilities and liabilities

-• Shareholder: Owns the company (holds shares), receives profits, has voting rights — no daily management role
+• Shareholder: Owns the company (holds shares), receives profits, has voting rights in general meetings, no day-to-day management role or legal liability beyond share capital

-The same person can be both.
-A shareholder need not be a director, but a director typically holds shares.
+The same person can be both a director and shareholder.
+A person can be a shareholder without being a director, but cannot be a director without owning shares.

 Technically yes, but highly risky.
-Without registration you lack legal protection, cannot open a business bank account, and have no limited liability shield.
-Wait 10–15 days for registration before starting operations.
+Until registration, you lack legal protection, cannot open a business bank account, lack GST registration eligibility, have no formal legal structure for contracts, and face liability issues if disputes arise.
+You also cannot claim limited liability protection.
+It is strongly advisable to wait for registration (10-15 days) before starting operations to ensure legal compliance and protection.

 Key Takeaways for Company Registration